microsoft/win32metadata/CONTRIBUTING.md

 ## Releasing

 The main branch must have a clean build to publish a new release.
 Run the [release pipeline](https://dev.azure.com/microsoft/Dart/_build?definitionId=62263) to publish new packages to nuget.org and create a new draft release on GitHub autopopulated with the list of resolved issues.
-Once the packages are live on nuget.org, publish the GitHub release.
+Once the packages are live on nuget.org.

+After the package is live on nuget.org.
+Manually save the new package version to the ADO Artifact feed: [https://dev.azure.com/shine-oss/Win32Metadata/_artifacts/feed/Win32Metadata-Dependencies](https://dev.azure.com/shine-oss/Win32Metadata/_artifacts/feed/Win32Metadata-Dependencies) following the directions outlined here: [Save packages](https://learn.microsoft.com/azure/devops/artifacts/how-to/search-upstream?view=azure-devops#save-packages), once the new packages are saved to the ADO Artifact feed publish the GitHub release.

 After a release is published, run [Set-LastReleaseVersion.ps1](scripts/Set-LastReleaseVersion.ps1) with the metadata package version published to nuget.org, and run [Set-MajorVersion.ps1](scripts/Set-MajorVersion.ps1) to increment the version number in the build for the next release.